sgmurphy/wordpress-plugins/wp-jquery-lightbox/readme.txt

 Special thanks to [Ulf Benjaminsson](http://www.ulfbenjaminsson.com), who created this plugin and maintained it for many years.

-This plugin lets you keep [Lightbox 2](http://www.huddletogether.com/projects/lightbox2/) functionality but sheds the bulk of the Prototype Framework and Scriptaculous Effects Library.
+The original WP JQuery Lightbox included with this plugin lets you keep [Lightbox 2](http://www.huddletogether.com/projects/lightbox2/) functionality but sheds the bulk of the Prototype Framework and Scriptaculous Effects Library.
 Warren Krewenki [ported Lightbox to jQuery](http://warren.mesozen.com/jquery-lightbox/) and this plugin is mostly a wrapper to his work.

 == Screenshots ==